 It’s not uncommon for two people with significantly different amounts of wealth to get married.
 And likewise, it’s not uncommon for these people to separate and divorce, resulting in a separation of the couple’s assets.

 Now, although this might seem like a relatively straightforward and uncomplicated situation, the truth is that it usually isn’t.
-Dividing your assets can be very hard, especially if you didn’t have a binding financial agreement before you were married.
+Dividing your assets can be very hard, especially if you didn’t sort out a binding financial agreement with your family lawyers before you were married.

 In short, financial agreements are designed to protect your property and other assets when you get married.
 That way, if you separate, you won’t lose your previous wealth.
 Below are five of our top reasons why you should always consider a financial agreement.